appsfire/Appsfire-AIR-plugin/README.md

  *
  *  @param use A boolean to specify if the debug mode should be enabled.
  */
-public function afadsdk_setDebugModeEnabled(isDebugEnabled : Boolean = true) : void;
+public function afadsdk_setDebugModeEnabled(isDebugEnabled : Boolean = false) : void;

 /*
  *  @brief Request a modal ad.